Fiber Laser Applications: Laser Cutting

 You can learn more about our market leading Pulsed and CW fiber lasers by clicking here!

 Laser cutting, as the name may suggest, is the process of cutting a material using a laser beam.
 This can be done to either trim down a material or to help cut it into a more complex shape that more conventional methods would struggle with or even find impossible.

-Laser cutting is now one of the most widely used manufacturing processes in the world, with one of the most common uses in sheet metal cutting.
-Laser cutting can be used on a huge number of different metals, including steel, tungsten, nickel, brass and aluminium.
+Cutting with lasers is now one of the most widely used manufacturing processes in the world, with one of the most common uses in sheet metal cutting.
+The process can be used on a huge number of different metals, including steel, tungsten, nickel, brass and aluminium.

-Using a laser to cut metals rather than more traditional methods means materials can be processed faster, more precisely and for longer.
+Using lasers to cut metals rather than more traditional methods means materials can be processed faster, more precisely and for longer.

 Laser cutting works in a vastly different way compared to how it has previously been done in the past, offering a new level of quality and reliability to its users.
-To help demonstrate just how varied a use laser cutting can have, we have listed below some of the applications for this type of laser process.
+To help demonstrate just how varied potential processes are we have listed below some of the applications for this type of laser process.